Saint Junípero Serra

-Miguel José Serra, a Franciscan missionary to the Indians of California was born November 24, 1713 at Petra on the island of Maiorca (Spain).
-He was a son of Antonio Nadal Serra and Margarita Rosa Ferrer who married in 1707 and spent their lives as farmers on the island.
+Miguel José Serra, a Franciscan missionary to the Indians of California was born November 24, 1713, at Petra on the island of Maiorca (Spain).
+He was the son of Antonio Nadal Serra and Margarita Rosa Ferrer who married in 1707 and spent their lives as farmers on the island.

 Early life in Maiorca

 When he was 7 years old, Miguel worked with his parents in the fields, helping cultivate beans and wheat and tending the cattle.
 In Petra, Miguel attended the primary school of the local Franciscan friary.
 At the age of 15, the parents enrolled him in the Convento de Jesús outside the walls of Palma, the capital city of Maiorca.
-He started his novitiate on September 14, 1730 and on September 15 of the following year he made his profession to the Franciscan Order.
+He started his novitiate on September 14, 1730, and on September 15 the following year, he made his profession to the Franciscan Order.

 The date of his ordination to the priesthood is not known, though it probably occurred in 1738.
 When he became a priest, he exchanged his baptismal name Miguel José Serra for the clerical one Junípero Serra.
 In 1742, Serra obtained his doctorate in theology from the Lullian University at Palma and started teaching philosophy at the Convento de San Francisco.
 Among his students were two fellow future missionaries to the Americas, Francisco Palóu and Juan Crespí.